unChaz/sci-fi-5e/srd/classes/cleric.md

 | 19th  | +6                | Ability Score Improvement                                               | 5              | 4   | 3   | 3   | 3   | 3   | 2   | 1   | 1   | 1   |
 | 20th  | +6                | Divine Intervention improvement                                         | 5              | 4   | 3   | 3   | 3   | 3   | 2   | 2   | 1   | 1   |
 </div>
-##### Domain Spells
+##### Domain Tek Skills

-Each domain has a list of spells—its domain spells— that you gain at the cleric levels noted in the domain description.
-Once you gain a domain spell, you always have it prepared, and it doesn’t count against the number of spells you can prepare each day.
+Each domain has a list of tek skills—its domain tek skills— that you gain at the cleric levels noted in the domain description.
+Once you gain a domain tek skill, you always have it prepared, and it doesn’t count against the number of tek skills you can prepare each day.

-If you have a domain spell that doesn’t appear on the cleric spell list, the spell is nonetheless a cleric spell for you.
+If you have a domain tek skill that doesn’t appear on the cleric tek skill list, the tek skill is nonetheless a cleric tek skill for you.

 #### Channel Divinity